My Addiction Story

 the cloud of depression hanging over my head finally lifted and I began making enough money to become self supportive.
 I really began changing around December growing closer to God and spending my free time writing my book I am working on and feeling productive.
 I finally have my drivers license back for the first time in 5-years and a car that is registered legally in my name.

-Things have definitely come a long way in just 18-months of time and I want to say to anyone suffering through addiction: if I can make it
+Things have definitely come a long way in just 18-months of time and I want to say to anyone suffering through addiction: if I can

 from borderline homeless and back in just a year and a half so can you